asen/smg/docs/index.md

 - **notify-xxx**: - these are multiple properties which define monitoring alert notifications.
 Check [monitoring config](#monitoring) for details.
-Note that from the per-leve specifiers only notify-unkn is relevant at this level.
+Note that from the per-leve specifiers only notify-fail is relevant at this level.

 <a name="rrd-agg-objects" />